smarbal/ocrai-grader/README.md

 The web page will be available at http://localhost:3000/.

 ## Features
-- Users can upload files from storage or directly take a picture with their device.
+- Users can upload files from storage or directly take a picture with their device (works with laptop too).
 - Images can be previewed and cropped before analysis.
 - PDF files can be uploaded but can't be previewed or cropped.
 - PDF files with multiple pages are also supported.
 - History of processed files is available.
-- Images can be uploaded by device cameras (works with laptop).
 - Results for any processed file are viewable.
 - PNG or JSON exports are available.
 The JSON will contain arrays with the coordinates of text zones and their transcription; image will directly show the zones and their corresponding results.
-- Results for evry word/sentence is given with a confidence score.
+- Results for every word/sentence is given with a confidence score.
 - A spellchecker is available to correct the ouput of the OCR tool, as an option.
 - French is supported through OCR and spellchecking, as an option.